vonate5/class_LABS/Semana 6/25112021/readme.md

 In todays class we learn how to work in Databricks.
 Databriks is tool that **allows you to code in the same notebook differents language, like python and SQL**

 We learn the following things:
+- Export data from python or SQL to csv
 - Create a cluster
 - Create a new notebook
 - Import data source